 1.6 Methodological issues in measuring outcomes in older adults with autism

 Whilst the current literature provides insight into the prevalence, morbidity, mortality and life expectancy of autistic people, several methodological issues exist.
 Alongside the changing dynamics of autism incidence and prevalence, these constraints have implications for the interpretation of outcomes in older autistic adults and can complicate the understanding of life expectancy in this population.
-Methodological issues included the broadening of diagnostic criteria and the inclusion of more high-functioning people with autism, increasing diagnostic and service availability, increasing awareness of autism among health professionals, and increasing trends toward diagnosing autism in very young children (50).
+Methodological issues included the broadening of diagnostic criteria and the inclusion of more autistic people with no intellectual disability, increasing diagnostic and service availability, increasing awareness of autism among health professionals, and increasing trends toward diagnosing autism in very young children (50).

 Although there is an evident increase in autism incidence rates, it is unclear if these increased rates reflect true changes or if they are due to methodological issues.
 Given changes in diagnostic parameters and practices over the years, older autistic adults may be under-represented in longitudinal studies, and thus incidence, life-expectancy and mortality rates may not reflect the true picture (6) .